richardrodgers/bagit/README.md

 ## Creating Bags (producer pattern) ##

 A very simple 'fluent' builder interface is used to create bags, where content is added utilizing an object called a _Filler_.
-For example, to create a bag with a few files (here the java.io File instances 'file1', 'file2'):
+For example, to create a bag with a few files (here the java.nio.file.Path File instances 'file1', 'file2'):

     Filler filler = new Filler().payload(file1).payload(file2);